awcodify/sysctl-theme/docs/contributing.md

 ## Release Process

-The Sysctl Theme follows these release practices:
+The Arsxy Theme follows these release practices:

 1. Semantic versioning (MAJOR.MINOR.PATCH)
 2. Changelogs for each release